Commonsense knowledge (artificial intelligence): Commonsense reasoning

 Commonsense reasoning simulates the human ability to use commonsense knowledge to make presumptions about the type and essence of ordinary situations they encounter every day, and to change their "minds" should new information come to light.
 This includes time, missing or incomplete information and cause and effect.
 The ability to explain cause and effect is an important aspect of explainable AI.
 Truth maintenance algorithms automatically provide an explanation facility because they create elaborate records of presumptions.
 Compared with humans, all existing computer programs that attempt human-level AI perform extremely poorly on modern "commonsense reasoning" benchmark tests such as the Winograd Schema Challenge.
 The problem of attaining human-level competency at "commonsense knowledge" tasks is considered to probably be "AI complete" (that is, solving it would require the ability to synthesize a fully human-level intelligence), although some oppose this notion and believe compassionate intelligence is also required for human-level AI.
 Common sense reasoning has been applied successfully in more limited domains such as natural language processing and automated diagnosis or analysis.

 Commonsense knowledge base construction

 Compiling comprehensive knowledge bases of commonsense assertions (CSKBs) is a long-standing challenge in AI research.
-From early expert-driven efforts like CYC and WordNet, significant advances were achieved via the crowdsourced OpenMind Commonsense project, which lead to the crowdsourced ConceptNet KB.
+From early expert-driven efforts like CYC and WordNet, significant advances were achieved via the crowdsourced OpenMind Commonsense project, which led to the crowdsourced ConceptNet KB.
 Several approaches have attempted to automate CSKB construction, most notably, via text mining (WebChild, Quasimodo, TransOMCS, Ascent), as well as harvesting these directly from pre-trained language models (AutoTOMIC).
 These resources are significantly larger than ConceptNet, though the automated construction mostly makes them of moderately lower quality.
 Challenges also remain on the representation of commonsense knowledge: Most CSKB projects follow a triple data model, which is not necessarily best suited for breaking more complex natural language assertions.
 A notable exception here is GenericsKB, which applies no further normalization to sentences, but retains them in full.